leohentschker/estimates-ui/README.md

 # Estimates in the browser
-Browser-based IDE for writing proofs with the [`estimates`](https://github.com/teorth/estimates) library.
+Browser-based IDE for writing proofs with the [`estimates`](https://github.com/teorth/estimates) library, currently available at https://math.llm.dev.

 This is supported by three pieces of work:
 1. Creating a pyodide-compatible z3 wheel by wrapping the WASM build in a python shim